General School Questions

 Is the location a long term home for Ivywood?

-Our plan is to make this our forever home.
+Yes, it is our plan to have 14356 Genoa Ct. be our forever home.
 We will be using the first floor of the building for the first year and renovate the second floor as we grow.
 Our hope is that we can expand the campus to a high school later down the road.

 Is the kindergarten full day?

-Ivywood Classical Academy will be a public charter school funded by the Michigan Department of Education.
+Ivywood Classical Academy is a public charter school funded by the Michigan Department of Education.
 The funding will be the same as traditional public schools.
-We are also launching a fundraising campaign.
+We also have a fundraising campaign that we will be raising money for extra items, such as teacher supplies, field trips, gym equipment and much more.

 School Day Questions

-What time will school start and get out?
+What time does school start and get out?

-Yes, there will be uniforms.
+Yes, there are uniforms.
 The school has set up a partnership with Land’s End for the school uniforms.
+You can also buy school uniforms at Walmart, Target, Meijer or like-places.

 Do you have scholarships for uniforms?

-Yes, we will have scholarships for uniforms.
-If you would like to learn more about the scholarship, please email our principal Mrs. Kooiker.
+Yes, we have scholarships for uniforms.
+If you would like to learn more about the scholarship, please email our principal, Mrs. Kooiker, at StephanieKooiker@ChoiceSchools.com.

 Who is the principal?